mgood7123/GenericPieceTable/README.md

 this `Info` struct defines a few functions that are self explanatory, and is merely for convinience of having less variables and functions

-the `buffer` is any container which satisfies the `origin_functions` and `append_functions` requirements, in which the example `StringPieceTable` comments each function
+the `buffer` is any container which satisfies the `origin_functions` and `append_functions` requirements, in which the example `MiniDoc::String` comments each function

 the `pieces` is any container which satisfies the `descriptor_functions` requirements, and additionally must use `non-invalidating references` in which a reference `MUST NOT` be `invalidated` upon a `resize` operation (anything that changes the length of the internal buffer counts as a `resize`)
  - for example, a `vector of int` and you obtain a reference to an element